🔴 Brian Stelter's Delusional Response to the Charlotte Stabbing is Everything Wrong With Media 2025-09-09 18:07

 I think it's got to be corrected.

-I don't I don't think so much, I agree with everything except I don't think it was a lot of abdicating responsibility so much as a concerted effort from people to invade the church to make sure that we created this gender equality.
+I don't think so much, I agree with everything except I don't think it was a lot of abdicating responsibility so much as a concerted effort from people to invade the church to make sure that we created this gender equality.

-And by that I mean that genders are the same.
+And by that, I mean that genders are the same.

-They think they think that being traditional means you you don't sleep with as many guys before you get married, and you know, you like uh single digit body count instead of devil.
+They think that being traditional means you don't sleep with as many guys before you get married.

-Yeah, I do see your point, Joe.
+I do see your point, Joe.

-My dad went to Gunda Church.
+My dad went to gone to church.

-I mean, my uncle's a pastor, pastor, you know, most of his adult life, and they all went to church, but my dad's not a religious guy.
+I mean, my uncle's a pastor, pastor, you know, most of his adult life, and they all went to church.

 My mom brought us to church.